DKNOpartners

 Tax reporting and financial statement requirements

-As a business in Norway, it's important to stay on top of tax reporting and financial statements to ensure your business complies with legislation and avoids unnecessary fines.
+As a business in Norway, it's important to keep on top of tax reporting and annual accounts to ensure your company complies with legislation and avoids unnecessary fines.
 Below is a checklist of the most important requirements and deadlines that Norwegian businesses should be aware of

 • Submission of annual accounts

-All companies in Norway must submit their annual accounts to Brønnøysundregistrene.
-This ensures that your company's financial information is registered correctly and available to relevant authorities.
+All companies in Norway must submit their annual accounts to Brønnøysund Registers.
+This ensures that your company's financial information is recorded correctly and available to relevant authorities.

 • Submission of tax return

-Your company must submit an annual tax return to the tax authorities.
-For corporations, the deadline is typically May 31st, and it's important to ensure that all information is correct and submitted on time to avoid penalties.
+Your company must submit an annual tax return to The Swedish Tax Agency.
+For companies, the deadline is typically 31 May and it is important to ensure that all information is correct and submitted on time to avoid penalties.

 • Audit of the financial statements

-If your business exceeds certain size thresholds, it is a requirement that the financial statements are reviewed and approved by a certified public accountant.
-This requirement is especially important for larger businesses and ensures the credibility and accuracy of the financial statements.
+If your business exceeds certain size thresholds, it is a requirement that the accounts are reviewed and approved by an authorised public accountant.
+This requirement is especially important for larger companies and ensures the credibility and accuracy of the accounts.

 • Payment of advance tax

-Withholding tax is collected in four installments throughout the year, based on the company's expected profits.
-If there are changes in your company's finances, you can request an adjustment to the withholding tax to avoid under- or overpayment.
+Withholding tax is collected in four instalments throughout the year, based on the company's expected profits.
+If changes occur in your company's finances, you can request an adjustment of the withholding tax to avoid under- or overpayment.

 Get a handle on Norwegian VAT and tax with DKNO Partners

-Do you need further help with your application or registration?
+Do you need further help with the application or registration?
 Contact us here